 Particulars of Employees

-Information as per section 197 and Rule 5(1) & 5(2) of the Companies (Appointment& Remuneration of Managerial Personnel) Rule 2014 is provided as Annexure-4'.
+Information as per section 197 and Rule 5(1) & 5(2) of the Companies (Appointment& Remuneration of Managerial Personnel) Rule 2014 as amended a statement showing thenames and other particulars of the employees drawing remuneration in excess of the limitsset out in the said rules are provided as 'Annexure-4'.

 The Company is a Multi System Operator (MSO) and is carrying on business of interalia providing Cable TV and Broadband service along with other value added services.Since this does not involve any manufacturing activity most of the

 Further your Company being a service provider requires minimal energy consumptionand Company takes all possible measures to ensure optimal use of energy avoid wastagesand conserve energy as far as possible.
-Following are the energy conservation measuresbeing taken by Company over a period of time to ensure minimum energy consumption andtechnology absorption.
+Following are the energy conservation measuresbeing taken by Company over a period of time to ensure minimum energy consumption andtechnology absorption:

 |1.
-The steps taken for conservation of energy. || Conservation of RF Optical Electrical and fuel energy is being accomplished by your company in economically responsible and beneficial ways by using power efficient equipment broadband HFC network provisioning system ergonomics in the cable layout cleanest and state of art technologies.- |
+The steps taken or impact or conservation of energy. || Conservation of RF Optical Electrical and fuel energy is being accomplished by your company in economically responsible and beneficial ways by using power efficient equipment broadband HFC network provisioning system ergonomics in the cable layout cleanest and state of art technologies.- |